jigx-com/jigx-docs-examples/docs/Data Providers/Dynamic Files/Download a file.md

 ## Downloading multiple files

-In scenarios where multiple files must be downloaded, use the execute-entities action and in the data configure the data with an expression using the `$map` JSONATA [Path Operators](docId:2mRsMRwOOFLr70HBAUWeC).
+In scenarios where multiple files must be downloaded, use the `execute-entities` action.
+In the `data` property, configure an expression using the `$map` JSONATA [Path Operators](docId:2mRsMRwOOFLr70HBAUWeC) to handle multiple entries.

 :::CodeblockTabs
 download-multiple-files